 Should I take vitamin or mineral supplements?

 Foods have many different nutrients which simultaneously work together.
-Supplements do not have the same mix and can often be found in toxic dosages.
+Multivitamin supplements do not have the same mix and can often be found in toxic dosages.
 Chances are if you eat an unprocessed, balanced diet you will be able to get what you need from your food to optimize immune function.
 To be certain you are getting the nutrients your body needs, please book an appointment with your Copeman Registered Dietitian.